-Source: NHS Wales Informatics Service Number of invasive ventilated beds by use, from 1 April 2020 (MS Excel) Notes Baseline relates to the number of beds that were available prior to the COVID-19 pandemic.
+Source: NHS Wales Informatics Service

+Number of invasive ventilated beds by use, from 1 April 2020 (MS Excel)

+- Baseline relates to the number of beds that were available prior to the COVID-19 pandemic.
 There are usually 152 critical care beds available.
 Invasive ventilated beds include beds in and outside a critical care setting, and include surge capacity.
-COVID-19 patients in this chart include suspected, confirmed, and recovering COVID-19 patients.
-From June 2020, hospitals began closing some of the additional surge capacity that was previously put in place for the COVID-19 pandemic.
-From 19 October 2020 specialist critical care beds have been included in these figures.
-Please see the Quality and methodology section for more information.
-As at 10 November 2020 - The number of invasive ventilated beds occupied by COVID-19 related patients (confirmed, suspected and recovering) has decreased overall since a peak in April 2020, however there has been an increase since September 2020. - 68 invasive ventilated beds were occupied with COVID-19 related patients.
-This compares to 54 beds on the same day in the previous week, and to 164 at the peak in April.
-Information on healthcare presented in the UK Government COVID-19 dashboard and in the Public Health Wales (PHW) dashboard differ from this publication.
-Please see the quality and methodology information section and the Comparability with other publications section for more information.
+COVID-19 patients in this chart include suspected, confirmed, and recovering COVID-19 patients. - From June 2020, hospitals began closing some of the additional surge capacity that was previously put in place for the COVID-19 pandemic. - From 19 October 2020 specialist critical care beds have been included in these figures.
+Please see the quality and methodology section for more information. - From 13 November, only critical care beds that could be staffed are included as available.
+Please see the quality and methodology section for more information.